 10 Options to Secure the Medicare Trust Fund

 |Unified Budget (billions)||HI Trust Fund|

 Source: Congressional Budget Office and CRFB calculations and estimates.
-10-year savings are rounded to the nearest $10 billion.
+10-year savings are rounded to the nearest $5 billion.
 The HI Trust Fund faces a ten-year cumulative shortfall of $128 billion and a ten-year deficit of $286 billion.